Nuclear Medicine Centre, Central Manchester University

 We offer a full range of diagnostic radionuclide imaging

-kinetics.
-We also provide radionuclide therapy for thyrotoxicosis
+services, and radionuclide therapy for thyrotoxicosis and

-can be found here.
+be found here.

 Children's imaging is overseen by Dr Neville

 Wright, Clinical Director for Paediatric Radiology, and

 is carried out in a dedicated child-friendly area of the

 department by radiographers and technicians who specialise in

 The department aims to provide a timely service with reports